 When I was 20 years old I moved to a small town in Germany to live and work as an Au Pair.
 It was at this time that I became fascinated by the different varieties of foods and ways of living when compared to American culture.
 I found myself questioning why some foods tasted so different, and at times much better, while abroad.
 It was refreshing that during a time of carb or fat-restricted fad diets imprinting themselves onto the American food culture that I was fortunate enough to be living in a culture where the words “food” and “guilt” were not synonymous.
+This was the year 2004.

 In a culture where people often were confused about what to eat, I aimed to “bring it all back to basics” taking what I learned about and from original cultural practices that were natural to a particular place and interweave them into my brand’s offerings, values, goals, and mission.